katthjul/anki2-addons/README.md

 ## Search by length in browser
 Find sentences of a given exact/maximum/minimum length in the browser.

-Status: **Experimental**.
-Requires changes to Anki 2, see [Ticket 699](https://anki.lighthouseapp.com/projects/100923-ankidesktop/tickets/699-add-hook-for-search-command).
+Status: **Alpha**

 File(s): *length.py*

 ### Usage
 The add-on extends the available search commands in the browser.
 By default, it only looks at the note type 'Japanese' and its field 'Expression'.
-Edit the source file to add other notes.
+Edit the source file to add other notes and/or exclude punctuation marks from the length.

 <dl>
 <dt>len:6</dt>